ChimeHQ/MeterReporter/README.md

 # MeterReporter
 Lightweight MetricKit-based diagnostics reporting.

-MeterReporter will capture MetricKit payloads.
-It will then use [Meter](https://github.com/ChimeHQ/Meter) to process and symbolicate them.
+MeterReporter will capture MetricKit payloads and relay them to a backend.
+It uses [Meter](https://github.com/ChimeHQ/Meter) to process and symbolicate payloads.
 The resulting data is very close to the MetricKit JSON structure.
 But, it does add some fields to support the additional features.

 ## Integration
 ```swift